 Needs prioritization is based on the goals in Missouri's long-range transportation plan.
-MoDOT districts will work with planning partners to prioritize regional needs annually.
-Statewide needs will be prioritized when MoDOT's long-range transportation plan is updated; however, emerging needs can be added to the needs priority list between updates.
+MoDOT districts work with planning partners to prioritize regional needs annually.
 Both regional and statewide needs will be prioritized using the processes established in MoDOT's Planning Framework, which are based primarily on objective data.
 Using the results of the prioritization process as a starting pint, MoDOT districts will work with planning partners to divide needs into three categories.